 His pen name, Christianopoulos, meaning “Christian child,” is a reference to the profound influence of his Christian faith and Sunday School (Katihitiko) during his childhood.

 The influential Greek poet, editor, critic, and music scholar was the son of refugees from Eastern Thrace with a love for their Constantinopolitan heritage.

 Dinos Christianopoulos in conversation with other Greek poets

 He studied Classics in the Aristoteleion University of Thessaloniki and for a time was a librarian in the Municipal Library.
-He published his first collection of poetry, “Epohi ton Ishnon Ageladon,” at the age of 19, with a run of in 300 copies, in 1950.
+He published his first collection of poetry, “Epohi ton Ishnon Ageladon,” at the age of nineteen with a run of three hundred copies in 1950.

 Christianopoulos, who was an important member of the intellectual community of Thessaloniki, is widely thought of as one of the greatest Greek poets of the modern era.
 His work is influenced by Cavafy and T.S.
 Eliot and has been translated into many languages.

 He regarded Cavafy and Solomos as the greatest Greek poets.
 And it was the picture of Cavafy that he had hanging in his house, together with that of Vassilis Tsitsanis, the great rebetiko singer and bouzouki player, indicating his more immediate affinity.

 In some of his own poems, such as his “Ithaka,” Christianopoulos re-interprets and recasts some of Cavafy’s themes of longing and belonging.
 His later work further explores themes of love, silence and solitude as well as being a voice of protest and social critique.

 His internal dialogue with the poetry of Cavafy and the gradual liberation from Cavafy’s influence make Christianopoulos a true post-Cavafian poet.
 He was a splendid essay writer as well.